0xBlueshiftLabs/Quant-Trading-Strategy-Backtesting-Framework/README.md

 This project aims to serve as a framework for developing and backtesting trading strategies, allowing for easy data visualisation and strategy performance comparison.

+Presented, is an extremely basic, and likely unprofitable, simple moving average crossover strategy that buys when the 10-day moving average crosses the 50-day moving average, and sells when the reverse occurs.